 San Domino is the greener of the three Tremeti Islands, its pines offering welcome shade from the heat.
 Although there’s a sandy beach right where the ferry lands (Calla delle Arene), it gets packed in the summer.
 Instead, head for the Calla dello Spido, one of many of the quieter coves in the west of the island.

 10. Torre Guaceto, Puglia

-This beautiful nature reserve and protected marine area gives beach-goers much more freedom, compared with the strict organization of many other Italian beaches.
+This beautiful nature reserve and protected marine area gives beach-goers much more freedom, compared with the strict organisation of many other Italian beaches.
 It’s a lovely spot for scuba diving over small reefs of coral and sea grass.
-To visit, book at the Serranova visitor centre.
+To visit, make arrangements at the Serranova visitor centre.

 11. Rinella, Salina, Aeolian Islands